TelemodemTI/dagserver/README.md

 The documentation is available here: [Documentation](https://docs.telemodem.cl/books/dagserver-documentation)

-## Requirements

-You must have a Quartz-compatible database installation.
-Currently only tested using Mysql type (MariaDB).

 ## Installation

 This project is based on Springboot, so it can be executed using the standard java command.